 (4) Addressing bottlenecks on the go

 Issues that arise on the go need to be addressed immediately and provisions to set up alternatives should be made.
-For example: one of the shipment trucks is stuck due to bad weather conditions or is delayed due to an accident.
+This is where location analytics come into play, For example: one of the shipment trucks is stuck due to bad weather conditions or is delayed due to an accident.

 Here is the video interview we took from Praful Mathur, a logistics and supply chain expert on this theme: